-- 1. To elect two (2) Class III Directors, each to serve for a three-year term and until his successor has been duly elected and qualified or until his earlier death, resignation or removal; - 2.
-To approve the Company's 2018 Stock Option and Incentive Plan; - To authorize the Board of Directors of the Company to amend the Company's amended and restated certificate of incorporation, as amended, to increase the authorized number of shares of the Common Stock, from 40,000,000 to 60,000,000; - 4.
-To ratify the appointment of RSM US LLP as our independent registered public accounting firm for the year ending December 31, 2018; - 5.
-To consider an advisory vote on compensation of the Company's named executive officers; - 6.
-To consider an advisory vote on the frequency of holding an advisory vote on compensation of the Company's named executive officers; and - 7.
-To transact such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.
+- 1. To elect two (2) Class II Directors, each to serve for a three-year term and until their successors have been duly elected and qualified or until their earlier death, resignation or removal; - 2.
+To approve a proposed amendment to the Company's 2018 Stock Option and Incentive Plan (the "2018 Plan"); - 3.
+To ratify the appointment of RSM US LLP as our independent registered public accounting firm for the year ending December 31, 2023; and - 4.
+Transact any such other business that may properly come before the Annual Meeting and any adjournments or postponements thereof.

-Only stockholders of record at the close of business on March 26, 2018 (the "Record Date") will be entitled to receive notice of and to vote at the Annual Meeting.
-As of the Record Date, 9,968,455 shares of Common Stock were issued, outstanding and entitled to vote.
+Only stockholders of record at the close of business on March 28, 2023 (the "Record Date") will be entitled to receive notice of and to vote at the Annual Meeting.
+As of the Record Date, 5,074,085 shares of our common stock were issued, outstanding and entitled to vote.